 - A child is wait listed but has not yet been offered a place in a private school

-- A child has learning difficulties that schools may not have the resources to accommodate
+- A child has special educational requirements that schools may not have the resources to accommodate

 - The cost of private schooling is prohibitive for low income families and/or those with multiple children